Radial Nerve & Hand Pain

-The Radial Nerve has six entrapment sites starting at the neck and moving down the arm.
-If the nerve is entrapped at one of these sites you will feel it in the back of the hand, thumb, and pointer finger.
+If the Radial Nerve is entrapped you will feel it in the back of the hand, thumb, and pointer finger.

 Three main nerves give sensation to the skin of the arm and hand as well as control muscle contraction in the forearm, wrist, hands and fingers.
 If one of these nerves get irritated or entrapped anywhere between the spine and your fingers you may have numbness (hand falling asleep), weakness, tingling, burning, pain or tightness in the arm, hand, or fingers.